-Fundamentals of Composition
+ENG 100 (4) Fundamentals of Composition

-Integrated reading, critical thinking, and writing approach to basic skills needed for success in college.
+Integrated reading/critical thinking/writing approach to basic skills needed for success in college.
 Extensive writing practice with emphasis on purpose, organization, and revision for clarity and correctness.
-Pre- or co-requisite: ENG 031 and ENG 060 or placement.
-Three lecture.
+Prerequisite: ENG 090 and 089 or placement.
+Pre or Corequisite: ENG 099.
+Four lecture.

-College Composition I
+ENG 101 (3) College Composition I

 Extensive practice in critical reading, thinking, and writing, with emphasis on using the writing process to communicate in multiple formats, both formal and informal, and for multiple audiences and purposes.
 Includes documented research.
-Prerequisites: ENG 100 and ENG 031, or placement.
+Prerequisites: ENG 100 and ENG 099, or placement.
 General Education: English Composition.
 Three lecture.

-College Composition II
+ENG 102 (3) College Composition II